real-chadeus/LF_novel_kernel_honours_2022/README.md

-credit to Katrin Honauer & Ole Johannsen for file IO for the HCI dataset
+credit to Katrin Honauer & Ole Johannsen for the HCI dataset tools